UPDATED

 1. 1

-What exactly is a Certified Nursing Assistant?
+What exactly is a CNA?

 What is a CNA?
 We’re glad you asked!
 The CNA is the backbone of health care.
 Most of the direct patient care in many health care settings is done by CNAs.
 Working as a team member, the CNA takes vital signs and helps patients bathe, dress, eat, and go to activities.
 Patients depend on CNAs to help them go to the bathroom and transfer from their beds to chairs.
 In short, just about everything that a patient needs, a CNA does.
 CNAs spend more time with patients than any other team members.